nerdguru/go-sls-crudl/Readme.md

 * Makefile - Used for dep package management and compiles of individual functions
 * serverless.yml - Defines the initial table, function defs, and API Gateway events

-Note that given the recency of Go support on both AWS Lambda and the Serverless Framework, combined with my own Go noob-ness, I'm not entierly certain this is the best layout but it was functional.
+Note that given the recency of Golang support on both AWS Lambda and the Serverless Framework, combined with my own Go noob-ness, I'm not entirely certain this is the best layout but it was functional.
 My hope is that it helps spark a healthy debate over what a Go Serverless project should look like.

 ## Set Up
 If you are a Serverless Framework rookie, [follow the installation instructions here](https://serverless.com/blog/anatomy-of-a-serverless-app/#setup).
-If you are a grizzled vet, be sure that you have v1.26 or later as that's the version that introduces Go support.
-You'll also need to [install Go](https://golang.org/doc/install).
+If you are a grizzled vet, be sure that you have v1.26 or later as that's the version that introduces Golang support.
+You'll also need to [install Go](https://golang.org/doc/install) and it's dependency manager, [dep](https://github.com/golang/dep).

-When both of those tasks are done, cd into your `GOPATH` and clone this project into that folder.
-Then cd into the resulting `go-sls-crudle` folder and compile the source with `make`:
+When both of those tasks are done, cd into your `GOPATH` (more than likely ~/go/src/) and clone this project into that folder.
+Then cd into the resulting `go-sls-crudl` folder and compile the source with `make`:

 ```bash
 $ make